allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 but even between many queries by selecting specific directive.

 ### Client-side caching
-The most common and beneficial way to cache graphQl is client-side caching.
+The most common and beneficial way to cache GraphQL is client-side caching.
 As an example we can see what Apollo created.
 Cache uses the id field to identify if an object exists in memory.
 Then it checks if all fields that were asked are already in memory, if some are not it asks only for them.